mingitwake/supreme-octo-palm-tree/Readme.md

 #### Configuring PHP

-extensions fileinfo, gettext, mysqli, pdo_mysql, zip, openssl are required
+extensions fileinfo, gettext, mysqli, pdo_mysql, zip, sodium, openssl are required
 uncomment the according lines in php.ini and check the .dll files in /ext if required
 uncomment ';extension_dir = "ext"' in php.ini if required
 if php.ini is not found, rename php.ini-development to php.ini